 I mean opening the doors of honesty to see what's quickly happening in my mind.
 What am I really making here?
 And what am I constantly attempting to override or deny that I'm doing with "positive" or preferred thoughts?
 You know, the mental version of Botox.
 Doesn't humanity generate a lot of skillful delusions, like dividing life into categories, critiquing good and bad without even really knowing what's being critiqued?
 Don't we collectively go with assumptions and roll them into group preferences we call culture?

 Once someone, I think it was a meditation instructor, pointed out that everyone's skillful because everyone's devotedly practicing ways of thinking.
 When you look at it that way, recognizing non-preferred habits can become a doorway.
 I can avail myself to see what I'm doing and feel confident in my functionality.
 "Hey, look what I'm capable of!
 If I can be this good at creating stress then I can be equally good at NOT creating stress!"

-An ego out of touch with soul is an ego trying to be good which is eventually a tiring way to live.
 A great choice is to become curiouser and curiouser with no end of curiousness.

 Hi, it's Ginger.
 I hope my thoughts here will add to freedom, expansion and creativity for you as you read them.